 In Mexico, the Consumer Confidence Index (ICC) measures the current perception and future expectations that people have about their economic situation, their family and the country in general, in respect to the purchase of consumption durables and non-durables, as well as employment, inflation and savings.
 The index is based on a sample of 2336 households located in the 32 major cities of the country.
 The ICC has a base of 100 as of January of 2003, levels above 100 indicate optimism, 100 neutrality and below 100 pessimism.
 This page provides the latest reported value for - Mexico Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Mexico Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on September of 2018.
+Mexico Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on November of 2018.